Harvey, Western Australia

 You are invited to become a member of your local four wheel drive club and then by affiliation, your state and national four wheel drive associations.
 Your membership provides you with priceless benefits of friendship and camaraderie.
 It helps protect your rights for driving off the bitumen.

 There are over 300 affiliated clubs in Australia.
 We encourage you to become a member of your local four wheel drive club and have your say through our state and national four wheel drive associations.
-To find out more, simply use our LINKS dropdown to contact your nearest association who will help you find a club near your location.
+To find out more, scroll down to the bottom of the page and click on the link to your state association who will help you find a club near your location.
 Our member associations provide you with the opportunity to develop a whole range of bush, touring and camping skills.

 Your local club will see you through basic and advanced four wheel drive and recovery skills – as far as you wish to go with regular training and skills development days.